zhouhaoyuan123/ZhouSite/replit.md

 ## Overview

-Zhou Site is a static personal website featuring a minimalist design with a bilingual interface (English/Chinese).
-The site includes a main landing page with navigation and a playground section containing interactive browser-based games like a football game built with HTML5 Canvas.
+Zhou Site is a static personal website with a minimalist design aesthetic.
+The site features a clean, bordered box design language with a simple navigation grid system.
+It includes a main landing page, a playground section with interactive games (like a football game), and bilingual support (English/Chinese).

 ## User Preferences